sebasfalcone/better-work-notes/Notes_about_C++.md

 #### std::shared_ptr
 A single memory resource can be held by several std::shared_ptr at the same time.
 Internally maintains a count of how many of them are holding the same resource and when the last one is destroyed, it deletes the memory resource.
 Therefore allows copies, but with a reference-counting mechanism.

-They should not be used by the default, because having several simultaneous holders of a resource:
+They should not be used by default, because having several simultaneous holders of a resource:
 - Makes for a more complex system.
-- Makes thread-safety harder.
+- Makes thread safety harder.
-- Makes the code counter-intuitive when an object is not shared in therms of domain.
+- Makes the code counter-intuitive when an object is not shared in terms of the domain.
-- Can incur in performance costs, both memory and time.
+- Can produce performance costs, both memory and time.

 One good case for using it is when objects are **shared in the domain**.

 ![Shared_ptr](./Resources/Notes_about_C++/Shared_ptr.jpg)

 #### std::weak_ptr
 Can hold a reference to a shared object, but they don't increment the reference count.
-If no std::shared_ptr are holding an object, it will be deleted even if some weak pointers still point to it.
+If no std::shared_ptr is holding an object, it will be deleted even if some weak pointers still point to it.

-For this reason, weak_ptr need to check if an object is still alive.
+For this reason, weak_ptr needs to check if an object is still alive.
 For this it has to be copied into a shared_ptr:

 ```C++
 void useMyWeakPointer(std::weak_ptr<int> wp)